* Images shown are of mature plants

 Watering: Your blueberry bushes will need to be watered regularly to make certain that the root system becomes well established.
-The soil surrounding your tree should be moist, but never saturated.
-Light green leaves can be a sign of over watering, while drooping leaves can be a sign of both over or under watering.
+The soil surrounding your tree should be moist but never saturated.
+Light green leaves can be a sign of overwatering, while drooping leaves can be a sign of both over or under-watering.

 Fertilization: You do not need to fertilize the Blueberry bush at the time of planting.
 Fertilize the Blueberry bush twice a year, once in the spring and once after harvest.

 Pruning: Blueberries require only minimal pruning.
-Lower limbs can be thinned out to keep the fruit from touching the soil, and excessively vigorous upright shoots can be thinned out several feet from the ground to keep the center of the bush open, and to keep the bearing surface within reach.
+Lower limbs can be thinned out to keep the fruit from touching the soil, and excessively vigorous upright shoots can be thinned out several feet from the ground to keep the center of the bush open and to keep the bearing surface within reach.
 Spindly, weak, or dead branches should be thinned out annually during the dormant season.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|

 |Mature Height:||5-6 ft.|